 Time is running out, and we need your help.

 A rhino can thunder along at 40 miles per hour.

 About the Rhino Rescue Center

-The Nikita Kahn Rhino Rescue Center at the San Diego Zoo Safari Park is a state-of-the-art rhino sanctuary.
+The Nikita Kahn Rhino Rescue Center, located at the San Diego Zoo Safari Park, is a state-of-the-art rhino sanctuary.
 The six female southern white rhinos who live at the Rhino Rescue Center were relocated from Africa to the Safari Park in 2015.
-Before coming to San Diego, one of them had even survived a poaching attempt.
+Before coming to San Diego, one of them even survived a poaching attempt.